RaphxelS/Nike_Scrapper/README.md

 # 🇺🇸 Nike Scrapper

-Discord bot using selenium coded in python allowing to retrieve the stock of the Nike website on a specified pair.
+Discord bot using selenium, coded in python, allowing to retrieve the stock of the Nike website on a specified shoes.

 The bot sends back a screenshot so that the user can check if the bot is working properly.